-Google recently announced that close variants now connect more people with what they’re looking for on the AdWords Blog.
+Google recently announced that close variants now connect more people with what they’re looking for on the Google Ads Blog.
 (Another great blog to follow!)

 Can You Explain Close Match Variants?